Nana Agradaa granted bail in case relating to explicit pics shown on TV station

 A statement from the NCA indicated that Agradaa's stations, located at Kasoa, had expired licenses and were thus broadcasting without authorisation.

-At the time, she also had some legal troubles with Rev. Obofuor.
+At the time, she also had some legal troubles with Reverend Obofour, per GhanaWeb.

 Nogokpo speaks on Nana Agradaa

-YEN.com.gh reported earlier that an elder from the Volta Region community of Nogokpo had answered Nana Agradaa's challenge to the Nogokpo gods and chiefs.
+YEN.com.gh also reported that an elder from the Volta Region community of Nogokpo had answered Nana Agradaa's challenge to the Nogokpo gods and chiefs.

 After the elders of Nogokpo summoned Archbishop Charles Agyin-Asare over alleged derogatory remarks made against the town, Nana Agradaa disputed their claims.